 The RRSP first-time Home Buyers’ Plan (HBP) is a government program designed to help eligible first-time homebuyers to withdraw money from their Registered Retirement Savings Plan (RRSP) without incurring taxes on their purchases.

 Before you decide to raid your retirement fund to buy your first home, it is essential to understand the pros and cons of making such a big decision.

 Today, I will briefly discuss the RRSP, the HBP, how to qualify for it, and the implications of taking out money from your retirement fund to buy your first home so that you can make a more well-informed decision.

 Let’s begin with the basics.
 An RRSP is a retirement savings plan designed to help Canadians build a nest egg for their retirement.
 It incentivizes Canadians to contribute to the plan by offering them an opportunity to grow their wealth while deferring the taxes on any earnings in their RRSP.

 You can contribute 18% of your income or a limit defined for that year, depending on whichever is less, to your RRSP.
+The 2022 RRSP maximum contribution limit is $29,210.
 Additionally, RRSP contributions are made with pre-tax dollars and are tax-deductible.